lucaardito/energy/android/trace_APK.md

 ```
 [Source](http://stackoverflow.com/questions/12166917/android-how-to-strace-an-app-using-adb-shell-am-start)

-In order to maintain the same conditions for each execution of the application, it is suggested to use a script. `am start` can be used to launch a package and activity, while `am force-stop` closes the application.

 An example of the script is [run-apk-adb-device.sh](./run-apk-adb-device.sh).

-In our case, this approach lead to useless results: strace is not able to track the application if it is started in foreground (maybe because of the start from a script?).
+> This approach, however, does not show the system calls of processes and thread started by any application [VERIFY THIS BEHAVIOR].

-Then we followed another approach: attach strace to the desired application as soon as it starts.
+The other approach consist simply to attach strace to the desired application.
 A sample of this kind of script is [run-apk-adb-device2.sh](./run-apk-adb-device2.sh).

+In order to maintain the same conditions for each execution of the application, it is suggested to script the actions to perform.
+The *adb* tool provide a wide range of possibility in order to achieve this result.
+For example, running `am start` from the *adb shell* will launch a specific activity, while `am force-stop` closes the application.

+## strace
+**strace** is a diagnostic, debugging and instructional userspace utility for Linux.
+It is used to monitor interactions between processes and the Linux kernel, which include system calls, signal deliveries, and changes of process state.
+The operation of strace is made possible by the kernel feature known as ptrace.

+It gives a wide list of parameters

+PID and TID

+It is important to stress that the use of strace has an heavy impact on the performance of the application.
+It uses the ptrace() debugging interface, which operates by pausing the target process for each syscall so that the debugger can read the actual state.
+This operation is done twice: when the syscall begins and when it ends.
+This means strace pauses the application twice for each syscall, and context-switches each time between the application and strace.
+For this reason, any timing information may also be so distorted as to be misleading.

-## Performing statistic
+## Performing statistics
-We need to trace most frequent or longest system calls.
+The analysis and interpretation of acquired data is the main objective of this thesis.
+Particular attention will be given to the most frequents or longest system calls, that is all those functions that have an important time slice in the application life cycle.
+This is due to the fact that preceding studies already demonstrated that the power spent is strictly connected with the time.

 In order to help with the analysis, the [report-strace.sh](./report-strace.sh) script can be used.
-The script count the frequency of the system calls for each thread and for the global process.
+This script count the frequency of the system calls for each thread and for the global process.
 It also shows the total duration for each kind of system call (per-thread).

 Simple results of this analysis can be found in the [data section](./data/README.md).

-## Notes
+## adb
-- tracing overhead (tracing + writing on files)
-- a wakelock is used because the screen is kept off

----

-### Emulate touches
+#### Emulate touches
 To discover the event to reproduce, it is necessary to start logging:

 `adb shell getevent | grep event2`